Blog

 Partial Cost Savings:

 Hybrid work models incur ongoing overhead costs as companies maintain office spaces, limiting potential cost savings compared to fully remote setups.
 Resource allocation poses a challenge as investments in both office infrastructure and remote work technology are essential, requiring careful planning and allocation of resources to effectively meet the needs of both in-office and remote employees.
-Balancing these investments is crucial for optimizing productivity and maintaining operational efficiency.
+Balancing these investments is crucial for optimising productivity and maintaining operational efficiency.

 Nuanced Differences Between